isomerpages/pa-corp/_sparks-volunteer-programmes/Caring for Our Community/ComLink Befriending.md

 						:
 					</td>
 					<td width="75%">
 						      Community Link (ComLink) is a community initiative to support families with young children living in rental flats.
-Join us as a ComLink befriender and help foster a caring and inclusive society for all! <br>
+Join us as a ComLink befriender and help foster a caring and inclusive society for all! <br><br>

-As a ComLink befriender, you will get to:
+					As a ComLink befriender, you will get to:<br><br>
 (1) BUILD meaningful relationships with families in need and be a listening ear they can trust.<br><br>
-					CARE for families through quarterly check-ins (home visits or phone calls) to ensure families well-being and understand their needs
+(2) CARE for families through quarterly check-ins (home visits or phone calls) to ensure families well-being and understand their needs
 					SUPPORT families and journey with them towards achieving their goals and aspirations.<br><br>
-Briefing will be conducted before the session.
 					</td>
 				</tr>
 				<tr>